-Lead executing agency: Ministry of Energy, Water Resources and Irrigation
+Lead executing agency: Ministry of Water and Irrigation

 Only 76 per cent of Nepalese people have access to electricity despite the country’s huge hydropower potential.
-Moreover, there is a significant urban-rural disparity, with about 94 per cent of city dwellers benefiting from a connection compared to just 61 per cent of the rural population.
-People in rural areas still rely heavily on traditional sources of energy, and many use kerosene lamps and candles for lighting.
-The shortfalls in the power supply also curtail opportunities for education and quality health care, as well as access to information and the potential for income generation.
+Moreover, there is a significant urban-rural disparity, with about 94 per cent of the urban population benefiting from a connection to the national grid compared to just 61 per cent of the rural population.
+People in rural areas still rely heavily on traditional sources of energy such as fuelwood, dung and crop wastes and many use kerosene lamps and candles for lighting.
+The shortfalls in power supply also curtail opportunities for education, impact the quality of health care, and limit access to information and potential opportunities for income generation.

-EnDev Nepal supports access to modern energy services through grid-based electrification, as well as access to financing for micro hydropower projects, and it promotes the productive use of electricity.
-Grid-based electrification contributes to the Ministry of Energy, Water Resources and Irrigation’s community-based rural electrification programme, run by the national utility, Nepal Electricity Authority (NEA).
+In its third phase, EnDev Nepal supports access to modern energy services through grid-based electrification, as well as through off- grid technology micro hydropower projects by providing accessible credit finance to rural communities.
+Grid-based electrification contributes to the community-based rural electrification programme of the Nepalese Ministry of Energy, Water Resources and Irrigation, which is run by the Nepal Electricity Authority (NEA).
 The communities are bulk customers of NEA.
-They are responsible for running the local distribution network, and they also manage the billing system, both to NEA and to individual consumers.
+They are responsible for running the local distribution networks, and they also manage the billing system, both to NEA and to individual consumers.
 EnDev has developed a rotating fund operated by NEA, which enables communities to secure soft loans for grid extensions and system upgrades.
 It also provides technical assistance to those communities for the operation, maintenance and administration of their micro utilities.
-Furthermore, it supports the productive use of electricity at the local level, in order to stabilise the financing model for the communities and promote business opportunities.
-To this end, the project cooperates with HELVETAS Swiss Intercooperation, local Governments and NACEUN, the local umbrella organisation for the community electrification entities.

 To support the off-grid sector, EnDev works with the Alternative Energy Promotion Centre of the Government of Nepal to facilitate access to loans for developers of micro hydropower facilities.
 It does so through a micro hydro debt fund operated by two local private banks.
 While enabling the developers to secure the necessary financing for their projects, the fund also allows private banks to participate in energy access projects.
-This, in turn, encourages increased lending for what have traditionally been considered ‘risky projects’.
+This, in turn, encourages increased lending to projects that have previously been considered risky in financial respects.

-To date, more than 268,362 people have gained access to electricity through the grid and through hydropower facilities.
-Some 769 social institutions have been connected to the electricity, as well as nearly 4,130 MSMEs.
-The severe earthquake in April 2015 had a major impact on efforts to develop the market for improved, energy-efficient cooking stoves.
-Around 92,525 people have been reached so far.
+As of June 2019, more than 323,000 people have gained access to electricity through the grid and micro hydropower technology.
+Some 775 social institutions have been connected to the electricity, as well as nearly 4,500 MSMEs have been provided with electricity access.
+About 175,000 people have been provided with energy-efficient cooking stoves.